pav1388/FCEUX-ROM-Glitcher/README.md

 ## Features

-- Available in two languages: Russian and English
+- Interface languages: English, Russian, Spanish, Portuguese, German and Italian.
 - Supports FCEUX 2.2.3 and above
 - All changes happen in emulator memory; nothing is written to disk (the ROM file is not modified)
 - Loading and reloading are fully automatic — no need to switch between windows
-- Ability to save a modified ROM
+- Save a modified ROM
+- Available opcodes: AND_EOR, BCC_BCS, BEQ_BNE, BPL_BMI, BVC_BVS, CLC_SEC, CLD_SED, CLI_SEI, INX_DEX, INY_DEY, PHA_PLA, PHP_PLP, ROL_ROR, TAX_TXA, TAY_TYA, TSX_TXS

 ## How to use